-The WA State Government has announced a $35.5 million initiative which will cut fees by 50 percent for 34 selected VET course fees in aged and disability care, civil construction and defence, hospitality and tourism.
+The WA State Government has announced a $35.5 million initiative which will cut fees by 50 percent for 34 selected VET course fees including aged and disability care, civil construction and defence, hospitality and tourism.
 The fee reductions will take effect from January 1 2020, and make training more affordable for thousands of students, after 2017’s fee freeze.

 The “Lower Fees, Local Skills” policy will stimulate training in specific growth areas to support the WA economy and ensures Western Australians can get the training needed for the jobs of tomorrow.
 These areas include Centacare’s Certificate III in Individual Support (Ageing) and Certificate III in Individual Support (Disability).

 The new policy also opens up concession fee eligibility for young people.
 As of January 1st 2020, all 15 – 24-year-olds studying any priority course fee eligible for concession fees and do not have to have a concession card.
 Those older than 24 with a concession card are also able to access concession fees.

 Premier Mark McGowan said:

 “Unfortunately the cost of training skyrocketed, that’s why we froze fees and now with the Budget back on track, we are slashing fees for specific courses by 50 per cent to make them affordable.